dhutchison/dhutchison.github.io/_posts/2020-03-26-licence-and-version-checks-the-manual-way-npm.markdown

 * openapi3-ts: ./src/app/components/api-components-detail/api-components-detail.component.ts
 ~~~

 This did however highlight a number of Angular components as not required when they are, and a few missing ones due to the way they had been imported.
-In my option this tool can only be used as an advisory check at this point and could not be included as part of a linting phase.
+In my opinion this tool can only be used as an advisory check at this point and could not be included as part of a linting phase.

 ## Checking for Outdated Dependencies